isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 There are methods of automated variable selection such as stepwise, foward and backwards selection that can help us decide which variables to include in the multiple linear regression model. </br>

 However, such methods [come with limitations](https://www.stata.com/support/faqs/statistics/stepwise-regression-problems/).
 It is imperative to be intentional about developing a model that best answers the research question by manually selecting predictors.
+However, when elimination is necessary, backwards selection can still be used with caution.
 </br></br>

 The predictor variables we will include in the final regression model are: